delving/x3ml/docs/x3ml-schema-mapping.md

 	<source>...</source>

 The *source* element is also present in path and range, and these sources are evaluated within the context of the domain/source.

-* **Note: Considering the range/source to be an extension of the path/source appears to be mistaken, but it is not yet clear how the two are to be used.
-If they are independent and the range/source value gives a separate collection of nodes from the path/source, then how to have them result in triples domain-path-range is not clear.**
+The two are typically identical, but they represent a statement about the semantic origin of the resulting property and entity.
+When they are not identical, the range/source extends the path/source

 ## Target